Last Updated on February 16, 2023 by Chris and Lindsay

 As such, we do refer you to use the iOverlander mobile app to see the most recent updates on places we share with you in this post.

-However, this post will serve as a baseline to provide you reasonable expectations for the best camping in Baja – from camping in Baja Norte to Baja California camping.
+However, this post will serve as a baseline to provide you with reasonable expectations for the best camping in Baja – from camping in Baja Norte to Baja California camping.